BEST CHEAP EATS AND BUDGET FRIENDLY RESTAURANTS

 1a Earlham Street, London WC2H 9LL

 It may not be as dirt cheap as your average high street chicken shop but then Chick ‘n’ Sours is on a whole new level…not only do you get free range birds, you get crazy sides and sauces you’d never find in Chicken Cottage.
-You can still eat here on a budget though; the house fry drumstick and thigh with THAT seaweed crack and pickled watermelon or a big plate of disco wings will get you change from a tenner, or you could hand over the whole note for The General…a beast of a bun with fried thigh, buttermilk & herb mayo, cheese and pickles.
+You can still eat here on a budget though; the house fry drumstick and thigh with THAT seaweed crack and pickled watermelon is yours for £12 or you could hand over the same amount for The General a beast of a bun with fried thigh, kewpie mayo, cheese and pickles.

 PIZZA PILGRIMS